Contributing to rustup

 Clippy lints

-Regular contributors or contributors to particularly OS-specific code should also make sure that their clippy checking is done on at least Linux and Windows, as OS-conditional code is a common source of unused imports and other small lints, which can build up over time.
+At the time of writing, rustup’s CI pipeline runs clippy on both Windows and Linux, but contributors to particularly OS-specific code should also make sure that their clippy checking is done on that particular platform, as OS-conditional code is a common source of unused imports and other small lints, which can build up over time.

 Version numbers